Ingredients

 3 tablespoons vegetable oil, divided

-6 cups very coarsely chopped green cabbage (from about ¼ medium head)
+6 cups very coarsely chopped green cabbage (from about ¼

-3 7-ounce packages instant udon noodles, flavor packets discarded
+3 7-ounce packages instant udon noodles, flavor packets

 3 teaspoons toasted sesame oil